 The United States' Foreign Corrupt Practices Act ("FCPA"), the United Kingdom's Bribery Act 2010 (the "UK Bribery Act") and similar anti-bribery laws in other jurisdictions generally prohibit companies and their intermediaries from making improper payments to government officials for the purpose of obtaining or retaining business.
-Our policies mandate compliance with these antibribery laws.
+Our policies mandate compliance with these anti-bribery laws.
 We operate in many parts of the world that may have experienced governmental corruption to some degree and, in certain circumstances, strict compliance with anti-bribery laws may conflict with local customs and practices.
 We train our staff concerning FCPA, the UK Bribery Act and related anti-bribery laws.
 We have established procedures and controls to monitor internal and external compliance.
 There can be no assurance that our internal controls and procedures always will protect us from reckless or criminal acts committed by our employees or agents.
-If we are found to be liable for FCPA, the UK Bribery Act and other anti-bribery law to the acts or inadvertence of others), we could incur criminal or civil penalties or other sanctions, which could have a material adverse effect on our business.
+If we are found to be liable for FCPA, the UK Bribery Act and other anti-bribery law violations (either due to our own acts or inadvertence, or due to the acts or inadvertence of others), we could incur criminal or civil penalties or other sanctions, which could have a material adverse effect on our business.